Odor/SweatKnowledge

 • Noticeable odor affecting work or social life

-• Want one-time solution, no repeated treatments
+• Want a one-time procedure, no repeated treatments

 • Willing to accept 5-7 day recovery